marijadev/QuizzApp_Angular6/README.md

 This application is a **quizz** for taking tests and creating ones.

-Currently, there are two types of users: *administrator and user*.
+Currently, there are two types of users: ***administrator and user***.

-At this moment, these users are hard-coded in the database and there is no possibility of registering a new one.

-Therefore, if you want to get access to the application, you need to install the *back-end* from the instructions listed bellow and then login with the credentials provided bellow this text.
+**Administrator** is an employee with the higher rank who can create questions and answers, can validate them and has access to the list of all users and their tests.

+**User** is an employee who has a possibility to take the test with different difficulty, category or both difficulty and category.

+He answers the questions submitted by the **Administrator**.

+Test consists of three questions added by the **Administrator** and randomly chosen from the database.

 ## **__Run__**